IRS Offer in Compromise: Settling Taxes for Less

 - Virginia Offer in Compromise

-Licensed tax professionals (EA, CPA, or Tax Attorneys) can prepare all the documents you need for an Offer in Compromise.
+Licensed professionals such as Enrolled Agents, CPAs, or Tax Attorneys can prepare all of the documents you need for an Offer in Compromise.
 They can help you negotiate a settlement where you pay less than you owe.
 If you are looking for a list of tax professionals with an offer in compromise experience, you can find experienced tax professionals here, or you can start your search below.

 Disclaimer: The content on this website is for educational purposes only and does not serve as legal or tax advice.
 For specific advice regarding your tax situation, contact a licensed tax professional or tax attorney.